JurajNyiri/HomeAssistant-Tapo-Control/README.md

   Ability to set "high", "normal" or "low".

-  These turn on motion detection and set senstitivty to corresponding values in the app.
+  These turn on motion detection and set sensitivity to corresponding values in the app.

   Also ability to set to "off", this turns off motion detection completely.

-  Turning motion detection off does not affect settings for recordings so you do not need to re-set those unless you open the settings through Tapo app.
+  Turning motion detection off does not affect settings for recordings so you do not need to re-set those unless you open the settings through the Tapo app.

   Notice: If you use motion detection triggered recording and you turn off motion recording, it will no longer record!